DataSQRL/datasqrl.github.io/docs/guides/api/graphql-js.md

 ---
-title: "GraphQL in JavaScript"
+title: "Query API in JS"
 ---

-# How to Access the DataSQRL GraphQL API in JavaScript
+# Querying the DataSQRL API from Javascript